roberthansen/ra_filings/README.txt

   > anaconda-project run daily

+Windows Accounts:
+This application is designed to be executed automatically on a daily schedule using Windows' Task Scheduler.
+A service account, ENERGY\svc_energyRA, was created to be the account through which the script would be invoked--this account is independent of staff and is setup such that its password will not expire, so the script can run indefinitely across, e.g., personnel changes.
+ENERGY\svc_energyRA is not, accessible through Remote Desktop, but users may create interactive sessions in PowerShell through the following command:
+    runas.exe /profile /user:energy\svc_energyRA "powershell -ExecutionPolicy ByPass"
+A prompt will request the svc_energyRA password, and upon correct entry, a new shell session will start as the ENERGY\svc_energyRA account.
+From there, the user may activate a conda environment and execute anaconda commands with access to the service account's keyring.
+This procedure is necessary for setting up the anaconda environment and inputting Kiteworks API information.

 Configuration File (ra_filings_config.yaml):
 Using this tool involves preparing the configuration files as desired and running the ra_reports.py script.
 The ra_filings_config.yaml file is a text